drashland/drash/README.md

 * `text/html`
 * `text/xml`

 If you want your Drash server to handle more content types, then you will need to override `Drash.Http.Response`.
-See example below.
+See steps below to override `Drash.Http.Response`:

+*Note: The following steps assume you're using the example code above.*

+### Step 1 of 2: Make Your `Response` Class.

+*Note: This class only needs to override the `send()` method.*

 **File: `app/response.ts`**